srividhyaprakash/paintify-books/README.md

 # Paintify Books

-AI-generated art of scenes from books
+AI-generated art of scenes from books/ text

 ## Pre-requisites